Purple Pot partners with Good Thyngs

 Author: Harry Pearce

 They’re cheaper and easier to produce, as well as quicker to display and able to collect funds from anywhere.
-For short-term events in particular, the low cost of QR codes makes a lot more sense than a physical contactless device which might only get used once or twice a year.
+For short-term events, in particular, the low cost of QR codes makes a lot more sense than a physical contactless device which might only get used once or twice a year.

-At Purple Pot we have now embraced QR codes as the way forward for cashless charity donations through our partnership with Good Thyngs.
+At Purple Pot, we have now embraced QR codes as the way forward for cashless charity donations through our partnership with Good Thyngs.

 Originally founded to help businesses and workplaces raise more money for their chosen charities using “tap & pay” technology, Purple Pot’s ethos fits the development of QR technology.

-Not only are the QR codes each unique and secure, they collect valuable data on donor engagement and the user journey can be updated on the platform at any time.
+Not only are the QR codes unique and secure, but they also collect valuable data on donor engagement and the user journey can be updated on the platform at any time.
 They’re also extremely portable and ideal for printed material or stickers that people can carry with them.